 - Who is your customer?

-- What pain points and challenges does he have?
+- What pain points and challenges do they have?

-- What does his typical day look like?
+- What does their typical day look like?

 If you can answer all these questions by looking at your persona, good news – you made it right!

 And to help you keep it organized and pretty, UXPressia offers you the ultimate tool for making personas.
 Over 20 sections to put your answers in and truly see who your customers are.
 Check out this persona made with UXPressia:

 With it, there’s no way some tiny detail slips away from you!